MK-F800 - Food processor PANASONIC - Free user manual and instructions

 Place the Mill Container Base into the Mill Container and turn it clockwise until a ‘click’ sound is heard.

-Make sure the ribs on outer surface of the Mill container base and inner surface of the Mill container are hooked firmly.
+Make sure the ribs on the outer surface of the Mill Container Base and the inner surface of the Mill Container are hooked firmly.

 To disassemble, simply follow the assembly steps in reverse.